dotdotlulu/react-money-input/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@rschpdr/react-money-input) ![Node.js CI](https://github.com/rschpdr/react-money-input/workflows/Node.js%20CI/badge.svg)

+> This version removes the currency.js v1.0.0 restriction to be used, now works with currency 2.0.0

 A currency text input for React that Just Works™

 - "ATM style" typing, matches user expectations of how a money input should work